Prevost’s Squirrel is one of the most common squirrels of lowland forests throughout Borneo.

 Unusually at KWR both Sabah morphs occur as illustrated in the photographs below.
 Two different individual squirrels are shown one with a prominent white side stripe and one without.

-Thanks to Caroline Bowman for information and photographs.
+Thanks to Caroline Bowman for photographs.